 |The Arab American National Museum strives to foster a better understanding and appreciation for Arab and Arab American culture through education and presentation of the arts.
 AANM offers museum tours as well as a wide variety of workshops, seminars, and cultural events that showcase the richness and diversity of Arab civilization and acknowledge the contributions Arab Americans have made to our society.

 All AANM educational programs are linked with the Michigan Department of Education’s K-12 grade level content expectation standards in Social Studies, English and Language Arts and World Languages.

-An optional Arabic lunch is available to enhance your Museum visit.
+• An optional Arabic lunch is available to enhance your Museum visit and cultural experience

-Questions about docent-guided group tours may be directed to Petra Alsoofy at 313.624.0219 or HERE.
+Questions concerning docent-guided group tours may be directed to Petra Alsoofy at 313.624.0219 or HERE.